andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 With this in mind it is no surprise that things had got complicated prior to our arrival.
 The stakes were INCREDIBLY HIGH, as were the potential RISKS and BENEFITS.

+ACTION: Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings)

 ACTION: AHL TO SUMMARISE - WHERE WERE WE AT THIS POINT?
 WHAT SPECIFICALLY ARE THE NEAR ENEMIES WHAT WE'VE IDENTIFIED?

-NEED TO COVER:

-Finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings)

 ---